lance28-beep/My-Notes-and-Learning/theOdinProject/javascript/organizingYourJavascriptCode.md

 // prototype is just a shared object.

 // Factory Functions And The Module Pattern
-Factory functions simply set up and return the new object when you call the function.
+Factory functions - simply set up and return the new object when you call the function.

+// Scope and Closure
+Scope - is the term that refers to where things like variables and functions can be used in your code.

+---

+Scope - variable access
+Context - this

+//Private Variables and Functions